hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

 The Linux **Mint** Hydro-informatics (**Hyfo**) VM facilitates working with the contents of this eBook and it is available upon email request.
 Read more in the next paragraphs OR {ref}`create your own VM and jump over this section <vm-create>`.

 ### About the Mint Hyfo VM
-To shorten the long path of installing many hydroinformatics applications, many tutorials in this eBook can be leveraged with a tailored virtual Linux Mint 20.2 machine that is available upon email request.
+To shorten the long path of installing many hydroinformatics applications, many tutorials in this eBook can be leveraged with a tailored virtual Linux Mint 20.3 (last updated on February 16, 2022) machine that is available upon email request.
 The Linux Mint VM comes with the following pre-installed software:

 * {ref}`Atom IDE <install-atom>` (all-in-one IDE for Python scripting and editing markdown, restructuredtext, or LaTeX files)
 * {ref}`JupyterLab <install-jupyter-linux>` (start in Terminal with `jupyter-lab`)
 * {ref}`QGIS <qgis-install>`
-* {ref}`TELEMAC v8p2r1 <telemac-install>` (dynamically compiled stand-alone installation with parallel libraries enabled)
+* {ref}`TELEMAC v8p3r0 <telemac-install>` (stand-alone installation with parallel libraries enabled)

 Note that Python, LibreOffice, and Firefox are pre-installed in Linux Mint.
 To get the download link for the Linux Mint VM appliance (`MintHyfo.ova`), <a href="mailto:sebastian.schwindt[AT]iws.uni-stuttgart.de?subject=Please%20Send%20Hydroinformatics%20VM%20download%20link">email Sebastian</a>.
 Note that the hydro-informatics.com {ref}`license` and {ref}`disclaimer` apply in addition and on top of any software that comes with the virtual disk image.